 Default happens when you haven’t made payments on your loan over a certain period of time.
 But before your account goes into default, there are a few other noteworthy milestones that should serve as warning signs.

 First, your loan becomes delinquent as soon as you are late making a payment.
 But since most student loan lenders offer a grace period before assessing any late fees, this date probably comes and goes quietly.

 Still, it’s important to keep track of what you owe and make every effort to get that bill caught up.
-Once the grace period is over, your lender will likely charge a late fee.
-The amount of time it takes for this to happen and the exact cost vary from lender to lender.
+Once the grace period is over, your loan servicer will likely charge a late fee.
+The amount of time it takes for this to happen, and the exact cost vary from lender to lender.

 Your Credit Report

 At 90 days late, your account hits another major milestone.
 It’s reported to the three credit bureaus and listed on your credit report as a late payment.

 Your Credit Scores